ckunte/latex-snippets-vim/README.md

 # LaTeX snippets for Vim and Neovim

-Preparing documents, papers, or letters to be type-set in LaTeX can be verbose, error-prone, and tedious without tooling assistance.
-A bunch of snippets provided in this repository try to reduce this tedium to as minimum as practicable.
+Typesetting documents, papers, or letters in LaTeX can be verbose, and error-prone.
+A bunch of snippets provided in this repository try to reduce this tedium to as low as practicable.

 ## What are snippets and how do they work?

-See a demo of snippets in action.
+A demo of snippets in action.

 https://user-images.githubusercontent.com/177423/121562114-b7cdae00-ca4b-11eb-9865-875ecb1b190b.mp4